 The Department has established a research seminar series where scholars from other universities as well as members of their department present their research to our students, as well as a regular PhD seminar series where students have an opportunity to present their own research.

-Students play an active role in the department's research centres (Centre for International Policy Studies and the City Political Economy Research Centre), attending and assisting with their events organised by these centres.
+Students play an active role in the department's research centres (the Centre for International Policy Studies (CIPS) and the City Political Economy Research Centre (CITYPERC)), attending and assisting with their events organised by these centres.

 As appropriate to their research interests and needs, throughout the study period, students are encouraged to attend specialist seminars, conferences and graduate summer schools.
 Our location ensures that students also have the opportunity to participate in the numerous research events organised by London's world class universities and public and private institutions.